ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

 in either of these scenarios.

-The Python installations on ARCHER2 contain some of the most commonly used modules.
-If you wish to install additional Python modules, we recommend that you use the `pip` command **after** loading the `cray-python` module.
+The Python installations on ARCHER2 contain some of the most commonly used packages.
+If you wish to install additional Python packages, we recommend that you use the `pip` command **after** loading the `cray-python` module.
 This is described in more detail below.